 ‘By Thames to all People of the World’: Thurrock Routes 1930-2004

-Focusing on the period from 1930’s – early 2000’s, the project will chart the extraordinary changes that were seen in the area due in part to its role as major UK port and dock.
-The project will seek to focus on the social, economic, cultural and industrial impact experienced in Thurrock during this time, and relate it to the changes in the UK as a whole.
-By 1956, Thurrock Council adopted a motto to reflect the ever-changing nature of the District “By Thames to all peoples of the World.’
-It is this that inspires this project, and we aim to animate this extraordinary history and bring it up to date for a new generation of audiences.
+Focusing on the period from 1930’s – early 2000’s, the project charted the extraordinary changes that were seen in the area due in part to its role as major UK port and dock.
+The project focused on the social, economic, cultural and industrial impact experienced in Thurrock during this time, relating it to the changes in the UK as a whole.
+By 1956, Thurrock Council adopted a motto to reflect the ever-changing nature of the District ‘By Thames to all peoples of the World.’
+It is this that inspires this project, and we wanted to animate this extraordinary history and bring it up to date for a new generation of audiences.

-Jonathan Catton, Heritage & Museum Officer for Thurrock Council said “It is important that the community museum displays reflects the changing nature of our communities and the experiences of first arrival and settling in to Thurrock.
-I hope the reminiscences and cultural objects that will be displayed in the museum gallery will help the whole community of Thurrock to better understand the traditions and cultural backgrounds to our growing communities.
+Jonathan Catton, Heritage & Museum Officer for Thurrock Council said “It is important that the community museum displays reflects the changing nature of our communities and the experiences of first arrival and settling into Thurrock.
+I hope the reminiscences and cultural objects that will be displayed in the museum gallery will help the whole community of Thurrock to better understand the traditions and cultural backgrounds to our growing communities”.

-Project Manager Indi Sandhu said, ‘This is a great opportunity for Essex Cultural Diversity Project to work with the diverse communities of Thurrock to engage them with the local museum.
-One key element of the project will be to recruit community curators who will the key ambassadors for the project linking the communities with the local heritage’.
+Project Manager Indi Sandhu said, “This is a great opportunity for Essex Cultural Diversity Project to work with the diverse communities of Thurrock to engage them with the local museum.
+One key element of the project will be to recruit community curators who will the key ambassadors for the project linking the communities with the local heritage”.